-Aloe Vera - Is a wonder herb which helps a great deal in curing many health problems and skin disorders.
-It possesses antiseptic properties which helps one get rid of skin disorders like hyperpigmentation, psoriasis, eczema etc. You can extract the gel from Aloe Vera plant and apply it on the hyperpigmentation affected areas to lighten those fast.
+Aloe Vera - is a wonder herb that helps a great deal in curing many health problems and skin disorders.
+It possesses antiseptic properties which helps one get rid of skin disorders like hyperpigmentation, psoriasis, eczema, etc. You can extract the gel from the Aloe Vera plant and apply it on the hyperpigmentation affected areas to lighten those fast.

 Olive Oil- Has anti-inflammatory properties and is hence a very effective remedy for hyperpigmentation.
 All you have to do is massage your face with olive oil on a regular basis.
 You can also try taking steam after applying olive oil on your face.
 This will help remove all impurities as well as dead cells from your skin and hence reduce hyperpigmentation.